 Known as “The Hoosier State,” Indiana is fantastic for anyone who loves geology.
 Famous for limestone and coal deposits, Southern Indiana is home to Salem limestone (named after the city of Salem) which was formed during the Mississippian Period more than 300 million years ago.
 As the seas and geologic developments left behind limestone, rich green forests left coal.

 Indiana is not known for any large deposits of gemstones.
 Though there isn’t a currently recognized state gem, it’s possible to find specimens of quartzes, fluorites, and other crystallized minerals.

 Indiana is popular for its rich mineral resources of calcite, dolomite, quartz, pyrite, fluorite, and celestite.
 However, the state does not currently recognize an official mineral.
 There are more than 4,000 variety of different minerals found in the region, but many are very rare.
 Around 200 minerals form the majority of rocks.
 The region also has feldspar in abundance.

-Indiana adopted Salem limestone as its official state rock in 1971.
-A sedimentary rock made from calcium, limestone are the fossilized remains of marine animals.
-Millions of years ago, the area is now known as Indiana, located south of the equator, was covered with coral reefs.
-These lead to the formation of limestone in south central Indiana.
-Due to the uniform texture and ease of use, Salem limestone is popular for construction and has been in use for over one hundred years.
+The sedimentary rock is made from calcium, limestone is the fossilized remains of marine animals.
+Millions of years ago, the area was covered with coral reefs in the area now known as Indiana (located south of the equator).
+This lead to the formation of limestone in south-central Indiana.
+Due to the uniform texture and ease of use, Salem limestone is popular for construction and has been used for over one hundred years.
 Indiana is one of the leading producers of limestone, and Bedford Indiana is popularly known as “Stone City.”
 Salem limestone is found in both the Empire State Building and the Pentagon.

 Iowa State Gemstones and Minerals